dialaobeid/My-README-Generator/README.md

 Submission:
 * Link to the walkthrough video demonstrating the functionality of the application:

-* The sample README.md file for a project repository generated using my application:
+* Screenshot of the sample README.md file based on this project generated using my application found in my github repo:

 * My GitHub repository: https://github.com/dialaobeid/My-README-Generator/tree/main